evraz-org/evraz-profi-mobile-app/README.md

 ## License

-BitShares Mobile App is under the MIT license.
+EVRAZ Profi Mobile App is under the MIT license.
 See [LICENSE](https://github.com/btspp/bitshares-mobile-app/blob/master/LICENSE) for more information.

-## Contact us
-If you have any questions, please contact us via the [Telegram](https://t.me/btsplusplus) group.